songbird175/MultiPy/README.md

 New class for planes.
 Axes intercepts, as well as the general equation for the plane, are class attributes

 New class for vector-valued functions.
 Can now visualize a curve in 3D space, take the derivative, and check if a function is continuous at a point

+Scalar functions can be plotted, and contour plots are a method of the ScalarFunc class.